LottieFiles/lottie-player/README.md

 ```

-For dynamically inserted elements into the DOM from Javascript, you will need the latest version of lottie-player and have to hook onto the "rendered" event before trying to load animations.
+For dynamically inserted elements into the DOM from Javascript, you will need the latest version of lottie-player and have to listen for "rendered" event before trying to load animations.

 ```html
   <div id="test"></div>